tradle/bots/README.md

 - reliable persistent-queue-based send/receive on both the server and the bot ends
 - easy to get started, see below sample strategy

-## Terms

-Dig up your old SAT hat

-#### Tradle server vs Service Providers
+## Your bot, the Tradle server, and the clients

 ![communication diagram](./docs/diagram.png "communication diagram: bots, Tradle server, clients")

-Between your bot and your clients on their Tradle apps sits the Tradle server, acting much like a router, if routers knew crypto and were cute as buttons.

-The Tradle server acts in some ways as a router between your bot and your clients using the Tradle app.
-In the below Tradle app screenshot, you see two service providers, Get-a-Loan and Easy Bank.
-You can't tell as a user, but these two providers share one Tradle server.
+The Tradle server acts like a router between your bot and your clients, on their Tradle apps.
+Your bot will represent a single provider, as different providers typically require different functionality.
 Being able to set up multiple service providers on one Tradle server makes it easier to test and do demos.

+From the client's perspective (see the Tradle app screenshot below), providers are listed together in the Conversations screen.

+In the guide that follows, you'll set up a service provider called Get-a-Loan, and connect your bot to it.

 ![providers in Tradle app](./docs/providers.png "Providers as seen in the Tradle app")

-In the examples below, you'll set up a service provider called Get-a-Loan, and connect your bot to it.

 ## Usage

+### Docker Hub image

-IMPORTANT: you will need access to the [https://hub.docker.com/r/tradle/server-cli/](https://hub.docker.com/r/tradle/server-cli/) docker image.
+You will need access to the [https://hub.docker.com/r/tradle/server-cli/](https://hub.docker.com/r/tradle/server-cli/) docker image.
+If when you click the above link, you see 404 Page Not Found, you're either not logged in or don't have access.

 Email [support@tradle.io](mailto:support@tradle.io) to request access.

-These instructions have been tested on the following platforms:
-- macOS Sierra

-If you run into problems setting up, submit an issue!

 ### Environment